goriponsoft/DRAM-Tester-x1x4-lcd/README.md

 # Preparation
 1. Connect the Arduino nano to your PC via USB and write the compiled sketch using the Arduino IDE, or write a HEX file using PlatformIO or AVR writer.
 2. After turning on the main power switch, adjust the voltage to 12V by turning the semi-fixed resistor of the MT3608DCDC converter module while measuring the voltage with a tester.
 If you don't have a tester, you can also press and hold the SELECT/ENTER button while turning on the power switch or resetting to activate the settings change mode and display the voltage.
+3. Set the jumper pin for JP1 (socket power LED operation).
+When 1-2 are shorted, the light turns on when ON, when 2-3 are shorted, the light turns on when OFF, and when the jumper pin is removed, the light is always off.

 # How it works
-0. Connect the AC adapter (center positive, 7V to 12V) to the DC jack.
-Although it can be operated by connecting a 5V power supply or PC to the Arduino nano's USB connector, we recommend using an AC adapter.
+0. Connect the ACDC adapter (center positive, 9V to 12V) to the DC jack.
+Although it can be operated by connecting a 5V power supply or PC to the Arduino nano's USB connector, we recommend using an ACDC adapter.
 1. Turn off socket power switch, then insert DRAM under test into the socket.
 Insert into SOCKET0 for 4116, SOCKET1 for 4164/41256/4532, SOCKET2 for 4416/4464, and SOCKET3 for 44256. *Please note that if you insert a DRAM other than 4116 type into SOCKET0, it will be damaged.
 2. Turn on socket power switch, check the LCD display, and select DRAM model number by pressing SELECT/ENTER button.
 The socket into which the DRAM should be inserted will also be displayed on the LCD, so check that it is correct.
 3. Press and hold the SELECT/ENTER button to start the test. *For safety reasons, the buttons cannot be operated while the socket power switch is off.